NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Manual

-After {\sc NeatIBP} finished running, its output will be exported into three sub folders in the output path, namely ``inputs'', ``results'' and ``tmp''.
-In the ``inputs'' folder, there are three input files introduced in sub section \ref{subsec: inputs}.
-In the ``results'' folder, there are four files and two sub folders.
-The file ``IBP\_all.txt'' is a Mathematica list that contains all IBP relations generated by {\sc NeatIBP}.
-The file ``MI\_all.txt'' is a Mathematica list that contains all master integrals.
-The file ``OrderedIntegrals.txt'' is a Mathematica list that contains all integrals relevant to the IBP relations in the results, ordered by preference.
-The file ``summary.txt'' is a log file of the summarization step, there are some summarising information inside.
-In subfolder ``results/IBP/'' and ``results/MI/'', there are txt files containing IBP relations and master integrals on each sector.
+After {\sc NeatIBP} has finished running, its output will be exported into three sub directories of the output path, namely \texttt{inputs}, \texttt{results}, and \texttt{tmp}.
+The \texttt{inputs} folder will contain the three input files described in Subsection~\ref{subsec: inputs}.
+The \texttt{results} folder will contain four files, and a minimum of two sub folders.
+The file \texttt{IBP\_all.txt} lists all IBP relations generated by {\sc NeatIBP}.
+The file \texttt{MI\_all.txt} lists all master integrals.
+The file \texttt{OrderedIntegrals.txt} lists all integrals occurring in the IBP relations, in an integral ordering from high to low.
+The file \texttt{summary.txt} is a log file containing a summary of the computation.
+The sub folders \texttt{results/IBP/} and \texttt{results/MI/} contain txt files with IBP relations and master integrals on each sector, respectively.
+If the user requested additional outputs in the configuration file, there will be sub folder \texttt{additional\_outputs} containing the requested additional outputs.
+The folder \texttt{tmp}, contains some temporary files created during runtime.

-In the folder ``tmp'', there are some temporary files created while running.
-Among them, there are some useful log files that records the detailed information of each mission.

-According to what we have discussed in sub section \ref{subsec:Generating IBP relations in one sector}, there is risky step, the numeric-finite field row reduction in {\sc NeatIBP}, where the numeric point may hits some singularities.
-Thus, after {\sc NeatIBP} finished running, it is recommended to check the results on other numeric points.
-In {\sc NeatIBP}, we provided a automatic checker to test if the IBP relations generated can reduce the target integrals towards master integrals.
-To do this, turn on a terminal at any folder and run
+As discussed in Subsection \ref{subsec:Generating IBP relations in one sector}, the finite field row reduction in {\sc NeatIBP} using a numeric point may hit singularities.
+Thus, after {\sc NeatIBP} finished running, it is recommended to check the results on further different numeric points.
+In {\sc NeatIBP}, we provide an automatic checker to test if the IBP relations generated can reduce the target integrals to master integrals.
+To do this, open a terminal in any folder and run

-where [path] is the output path of the {\sc NeatIBP} results.
-The program will perform a row reduction on another random numeric point to see if the IBP system is enough to reduce the target integrals.
-However, the random check points may happen to be a singular point itself.
-Thus, it is recommended to check more than one times.
+where \texttt{[path]} is the output path of the {\sc NeatIBP} results.
+The program will perform a row reduction on a different random numeric point to see if the IBP system is sufficient to reduce the target integrals.
+It is recommended to execute the check several times to sufficiently reduce the probability of a mistake.